And while the ban does limit the amount of water we can use at home in our gardens, there is some good news for businesses in those areas.

 It is thought that a hosepipe ban generally cuts water usage by 5-10%, or 100 million litres per day, reducing the pressure on local water resources.
 Running a hosepipe for an hour uses about 1,000 litres of water, so it doesn’t take many people watering the garden every day with a hose to add up to a considerable amount of water.

 If a TUB does not save enough water, then further restrictions may be imposed such as non-essential use drought orders, which restrict non-domestic water use, preventing companies and local authorities from using hoses to clean windows, water plants and fill fountains and swimming pools.
 A drought order would also stop golf courses using mains water to keep their grass green, although it would not prevent them using water from lakes or boreholes on the courses.

-Last summer saw a hosepipe ban come into effect in the north-west of England, affecting 7 million people.
+Summer 2018 saw a hosepipe ban come into effect in the north-west of England, affecting 7 million people.
 The ban was imposed due to a combination of low reservoir levels, limited rainfall and persistent dry weather.
 Northern Ireland also enforced a hosepipe ban in 2018.
 In general, bans are more common in England and South Wales, and happen rarely in Scotland because of the damper climate and wider access to water resources.